-She is a four-time medalist (one gold) at theOlympic Games, an eight-time medalist (four gold) at the World Championships (outdoor andindoor), a silver medalist at theWorld Relays, four-time champion in theDiamond League, a twelve-time medalist (eleven gold) at the European Championships (outdoor andindoor), a gold medalist at theEuropean Games, and a ten-time medalist (five gold) at the Dutch Championships (outdoor andindoor).
+She is a four-time medalist (one gold) at theOlympic Games, an eleven-time medalist (five gold) at the World Championships (outdoor andindoor), a silver medalist at theWorld Relays, five-time champion in theDiamond League, a twelve-time medalist (eleven gold) at the European Championships (outdoor andindoor), a gold medalist at theEuropean Games, and an eleven-time medalist (five gold) at the Dutch Championships (outdoor andindoor).

 Femke Bol was born on 23 February 2000 inAmersfoort, Netherlands.[10][11]
 She has an older brother.[12]
 As a child, Bol practisedjudo for a year after she had broken her arm twice and her doctor had recommended the sport to help her learn how to fall.[13]